Dwight Hall Socially Responsible Investment Fund: College endowments

-This new active-investor role of endowments is particularly significant to college towns and its surrounding communities because the ever-increasing aggregate sum of college and university endowments worldwide has led to these higher-education institutions becoming significant players in the financial realm.
-In a bid to redefine the traditionally adversarial Town and gown relationship, student and faculty activism has enforced a new ethical standard on endowment investments and has also driven the creation of ethical advisory committees to monitor and oversee such institutional endowments.
+This active-investor role of endowments is particularly significant to college towns and their surrounding communities because the ever-increasing aggregate sum of college and university endowments worldwide has led to these higher-education institutions becoming significant players in the financial realm.
+In a bid to redefine the traditionally adversarial Town and gown relationship, student and faculty activism has established a new ethical standard on endowment investments and has also driven the creation of ethical advisory committees to monitor and oversee such institutional endowments.
 The twenty undergraduate committee members are currently working to help inspire the creation of similar funds at other colleges.

 The Yale endowment

 As noted on the Yale Advisory Committee on Investor Responsibility (ACIR) website, "Yale was one of the first institutions to address formally the ethical responsibilities of institutional investors."
 As a result, Yale published The Ethical Investor: Universities and Corporate Responsibility in 1972 and has used to it establish procedures on how members of a community can impact the investment decision-making process of university endowments.
 A copy of the Ethical Investor can be found on the ACIR website.
 In order to fit with its ethical considerations guidelines, the Yale endowment has ceased to further invest with the HEI Hotels & Resorts and has also divested from oil and natural gas companies in Sudan.